clarkedarkmatter/carrieforky-0d637/content/pages/endorsements.md

     colors: colors-f
     backgroundSize: full
     title: Carrie Needs Your Help
-    text: |
+    text: >
-      Carrie is a tireless leader and a candidate you can be proud to vote for.
+      Carrie is a tireless leader and a candidate you can be proud to vote for - but she needs our help to grow her campaign!
     actions:
       - type: Button
         label: Join Team Carrie